When hope rolls in: Wheels for the World in Jinja, Uganda

 What are we praying for?

-For Disability Awareness Sunday: a day to celebrate and ensure disabled people are fully included in church and Christian life.
-This year it is on Sunday 28th September 2025.
+For churches and communities who take part in Disability Awareness Sunday: a day to celebrate and ensure disabled people are fully included in church and Christian life.
+This year it was officially on Sunday 28th September 2025, but any (Sun)day can be Disability Awareness Sunday!

 • We pray for churches and people taking part in Disability Awareness Sunday, that God will bless and encourage congregations to celebrate and fully include disabled people.